dahal-arjun/express-node-ts-todo-with-fe/Readme.md

 - This server will be a simple api server.\
   I have implemented react as client.\
   Cuz it will be refresher for me as well.

+  ### Architecture and Design Decision for Frontend

+  - not much its just a quick and dirty hack to run and show the crud operation